episode6/typed/typed-bundles/README.md

         .named("CustomHashMap")
         .buildWithDefault(/* ... */);

-    // Extend from the ANONYMOUS namespace to deal with 3rd party extras / arguments public static final OptBundleKey<String> EXTRA_TITLE = BundleNamespace.ANONYMOUS
+    // Build from the ANONYMOUS namespace to deal with 3rd party extras / arguments public static final OptBundleKey<String> EXTRA_TITLE = BundleNamespace.ANONYMOUS
         .key(String.class)
         .named(Intent.EXTRA_TITLE) // no prefix will be applied to this name